Shop A Line Wedding Dresses (Fit & Flare)

-Consider A-line wedding dresses as something between a sheath (often referred to as column) and ball gown silhouette.
+An a-line wedding dress is something between a sheath (often referred to as column) and a ball gown silhouette.
 That is, the skirt flares out from the waist more than a sheath gown but not as dramatically as ball gown designs.

 Our ready-to-wear bridal collection has a number of different a-line wedding gowns to choose from.
 Each has its own character and we would love for you to try them on in person.

 PS our gowns are available in size 4-20.